bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 sudo gdebi rstudio-server-1.2.1335-amd64.deb
 ```

-(Note, if you are reading this many months after Sept 2019, these commands may be out of date and you should follow [this link](https://www.rstudio.com/products/rstudio/download-server/) for the updated commands)
+(If you are reading this many months after Sept 2019, these commands may be out of date and you should follow [this link](https://www.rstudio.com/products/rstudio/download-server/) for the updated commands)

 Before launching the server, we need to set a password for our account.
 To do this run the following command and choose a password.

 ```
 sudo passwd ubuntu
 ```

-Now we can start the server with:
+And now we can start the server with:

 ```
 rstudio-server start
 ```

-We can navigate to the running server in our web browser.
+Then, we can navigate to the running server in our web browser.
 First get the external IP of your instance:

 <img src="images/instanceIP.png" alt="Instance IP Address">